-Signs and symptoms of a stroke or TIA include:
+Symptoms of a stroke or TIA include:

-- Sudden trouble speaking and understanding
+- Sudden trouble speaking and understanding speech.

-- Sudden trouble seeing in one or both eyes
+- Sudden trouble seeing in one or both eyes.

-- Sudden dizziness or loss of balance
+- Sudden dizziness or loss of balance.

-- Sudden, severe headache with no known cause
+- Sudden, severe headache with no known cause.

 When to see a doctor